LiYuan199701/AMIC/README.md

 about the estimation of points.
 This is why we would like to modify the AMIC to produce uncertainty for prediction point estimations.

-This main branch is used to track my progress on Overleaf for this project.
-The main LaTeX file, paper reference bib file, and all figures are in the AMIC_Uncertainty_Bayesian_Variational folder.